 The ACM provides an exciting opportunity for students from the southeast whose state universities do not offer a B.S.N.R.E. degree.
 Students from those states who are accepted to the NRE program at Georgia Tech pay (Georgia) in-state tuition and must maintain ACM status.
-For more information, view www.admiss.gatech.edu/acm
+The ACM is ending in Spring 2011; students entering Georgia Tech Summer 2011 and later will not be eligible for this program.
+For more information, view www.admission.gatech.edu/acm/